School-Semester-Summaries/software-semester-1/README.md

 # Products
 Here I'll cover all products I made and what it made me practise.
 A lot of the products might be inspried from this [exercise page provided by school](https://stasemsoft.github.io/softwarematerial/docs/objects/).
 The page gets changed once in a while so if you can't find any similar exercises they probably removed them.

 We will go in order from favourite/coolest products to least favourite/cool.
+If a project wasn't mentioned I couldn't be bothered to write about it.

 ## DinoGame
 DinoGame was an exercise that was in the toolbox with exercises.
 With this exercise i practised the following,